 - Pancake time!
 Serve straight away (allow to cool if for babies) or freeze and defrost at a later date when you need them.

-If you enjoyed this recipe why not try another of my gluten free recipes.
+If you enjoyed this recipe why not try another of my gluten free kids recipes.
 You can find the full selection via the drop down “Recipes” tab above or try another of my baby weaning gluten free pancake recipes:

 Happy cooking! x